nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-create-a-scrollable-react-native-component-with-scrollview.md

 }
 ```

 `ScrollView` is a new one we haven't used yet, a new component we haven't used yet.
-Basically, what it allows you to do is, it's like view, but it's a view that can scroll, it's pretty straightforward.
-OK, set my styles.
+Basically, what it allows you to do is, it's like view, but it's a `View` that can scroll, it's pretty straightforward.
+OK, set my `styles`.

 ```javascript
 var styles = StyleSheet.create({